Edit-Mr/Edit-Mr/README.md

 <img src="https://raw.githubusercontent.com/Edit-Mr/Edit-Mr/main/avatar.PNG" align="right" width="250px" style=max-width:50vw;>

 ## 💻 &nbsp;About Me
-*I'm a digital creator from Taiwan.
-I like to use technology to do all types of creations, such as paintings, music, graphic, and web design.*
+*I'm a 🌐Full Stack Developer, 🎨Digital Artist, and a 🎵Music Producer from Taiwan.
+I like to use technology to do all types of creations.

 - 🌎 &nbsp; Exploring new technologies and developing software solutions to make the world a better place.
 - 🎓 &nbsp; Studying in Shi-Yuan Senior High School.